rkwa-dan/aqua-observability/README.md

 # Aqua Observability

-A guide to monitoring an Aquasec deployment using observability tools such as Prometheus and Grafana
+A guide to monitoring your Aquasec deployment using observability tools such as Prometheus and Grafana

 ## Introduction